Muzzman111/SyncScribe/README.md

    - This allows you to load the preset for future sessions without reconfiguring everything.

 #### Quod Libet Dual Lyrics Plugin Config
+   Adding the modified plugin to Quod Libet allows you to view song lyrics side by side in both the original language and English.
 1. **Locate the Plugin Folder**
    - Open File Explorer and navigate to the Quod Libet plugin folder.
 It is located at this path within the Quod Libet folder:
      ```